bryantBaumgartner/chaosMode/README.md

-# Chaos Mode
+# What's Chaos Mode?
-A Risk of Rain 2 mod that adds, well...
+Chaos Mode is a Risk of Rain 2 mod that adds, well...
 Chaos.
 Bosses and swarms spawn on a timer and items are randomly dispersed all the time.
 Recommended to be played on Monsoon.
 Only required by the host in multiplayer.

 # Configuration
 All settings are intended to work at their default.
 Raising them will only increase the difficulty.